Find Affordable College Courses

 $27,502 Average Tuition & Fees

 Metropolitan State University of Denver did quite well in this year’s ranking of the best value schools for foreign languages and linguistics students.
 It came in at #8 on the list.
-MSU Denver is a large public school located in the large city of Denver.
+MSU Denver is a fairly large public school located in the city of Denver.

 $24,980 Average Tuition & Fees

-Boise State University did quite well in this year’s ranking of the best value schools for foreign languages and linguistics students.
-It came in at #9 on the list.
-Located in the midsize city of Boise, Boise State is a public college with a very large student population.
+Boise State University ranked #9 on this year’s Best Value Foreign Languages & Linguistics Schools in the Rocky Mountains Region list.
+Located in the midsize city of Boise, Boise State is a public college with a fairly large student population.

-University of Colorado Denver/Anschutz Medical Campus came in at #10 in this year’s edition of the Best Value Foreign Languages & Linguistics Schools in the Rocky Mountains Region ranking.
-CU Anschutz is a very large public school located in the large city of Denver.
+University of Colorado Denver/Anschutz Medical Campus landed the #10 spot in the 2023 rankings for the best value foreign languages and linguistics programs.
+CU Anschutz is a fairly large public school located in the large city of Denver.

 Out-of-state tuition fees for undergraduate students at CU Anschutz are $26,376 per year.